Oxycodone hydrochloride and naloxone hydrochloride

 drowsiness, feeling faint or fainting or dizziness especially when standing up

 unusual weakness, loss of strength or trouble walking

-change in passing urine such as the volume passed, pain or the feeling of needing to urinate urgently.
+urinary tract infections or change in passing urine such as the volume passed, pain

 The above list includes serious side effects that may require medical attention.

 If any of the following happen, tell your doctor immediately or go to Accident and

 you have an allergic reaction: shortness of breath, wheezing, shallow or difficulty

 breathing; swelling of the face, lips, tongue, throat or other parts of the body;